-The JGAC Series is designed for the up and coming junior golfer with the goal of introducing players to competitive golf in a welcoming and fun format.
+The JGAC Series is designed for the up and coming junior golfer with the goal of introducting players to competitive golf in a structured, yet welcoming format.
 Players compete in three age brackets (10 & Under, 11-13 and 14-18).
 Learn More

 The Train to Win stage is the final stage of the competitive Pathway.
 Quality competitive outcomes are the primary focus.
 Tournament results have a direct impact on the college recruiting process which is the end goal for many members who aspire to this stage.